How did you choose the schools featured in The Best 368 Colleges: 2009 Edition?

 When was the survey conducted?

-We receive surveys online from students at the schools in this book (as well as from other institutions) all year, so a sizable number of the surveys came to us in the 2007-2008 academic year.
-In addition, we formally re-survey each school in the book at a minimum of every three years, so some surveys upon which this edition's rankings are based are from the 2007-2008 school year, some are from the 2006-2007 school year and some arefrom the 2005-2006 school year.
-We re-survey schools more often than that if the school requests it and we can accommodate their request, or if we believe it is necessary for one reason or another.
-Online surveys submitted by students outside of a school's normal survey cycle and independent of any solicitation on our part are factored into the subsequent year's rankings and ratings calculations.
-In that respect, our surveying is a continuous process.
+We receive surveys online from students at the schools in this book (as well as from other institutions) all year, so a sizable number of the surveys came to us in the 2022–2023 academic year.
+In addition, we formally re-survey each school in the book at a minimum of every three years, so some surveys upon which this edition's rankings are based are from the 2021–2022 school year and some from the 2020–2021 school year.
+We conduct these surveys more often than once every three years if the colleges request that we do so (and if we are able to accommodate that request) or if we deem it necessary for one reason or another.
+And of course, surveys we receive from students outside of their schools' normal survey cycles are always factored into the subsequent year's ranking calculations, so our pool of student survey data is continuously refreshed.

 What was the survey format?

 The survey has more than 80 questions across four categories.
-We ask students to tell us about themselves, their school's academics/administration, campus life, and their fellow students' attitudes and opinions.
+We ask students to tell us about themselves, their school's academics/administration, campus life and their fellow students' attitudes and opinions.
 For the multiple-choice questions, survey respondents indicate their answers on a five-point grid.
 The headers for the grids vary, depending on the type of question asked.
-They may range from "Excellent" to "Awful" or from "Extremely" to "Not at All."
-In some cases the range is in percentages, from "0-20%" to "81-100%."
+They may range from "Strongly Agree" to "Strongly Disagree" or from "Excellent" to "Poor."
+In some cases the range is in percentages, from "0–20%" to "81–100%."
 Each college is given a score based on its students' answers to each survey question.
-This enables us to compare student opinions from college to college—apples to apples, as it were—and on that basis we tally the rankings.
+This enables us to compare student opinions from college to college—apples to apples, as it were—and on that basis, we tally the rankings.
 We also have several open-ended "comments" areas on the survey inviting students to tell us in their own words what they think of their schools, and we choose the most representative comments for inclusion in the narrative profiles.

 My college is not on any of the ranking lists.
 Why?

-That could be because the college isn't one of the 368 in the book.
+That could be because the college isn't among the 389 in the book.
 Our ranking lists are based only on our surveys of students at the schools in the book.
 Or it could be that the school is in the book, but there wasn't a high enough consensus of opinion among the students we surveyed in response to any of the survey questions for the school to make a list.
+However, only 31 percent of the colleges in the book aren't on any of its 50 ranking lists.

 How can I complete a survey about my school?

-It's easy, and it only takes ten to fifteen minutes.
+It's easy, and it only takes 10 to 15 minutes.
 Just click here.
-You may submit a survey about your school once every academic year if you like, and we encourage you to do so (but our site will only accept one survey from you per year, so no stuffing the ballot box).
+You may submit a survey about your school once every academic year if you like, and we encourage you to do so (but our site will only accept one survey from you per year: it's not possible to "stuff the ballot box").

 The profiles of colleges in this book and on your site have "ratings."
 What's the difference between the ratings and the rankings?

-Our ratings are numerical scores on a scale of 60 to 99 that show how each school measures up on a fixed scale.
-We tally ratings in eight categories: Academics, Admissions Selectivity, Financial Aid, Quality of Life, Professors Interesting, Professors Accessible, Fire Safety and our new Green Rating.
-(See below for more info about it.)
-Our ratings are based on institutional data that we get from schools and/or data from our student surveys.
-All schools in our Best 368 Colleges, our Best Northeastern Colleges, and the schools we designate on our site as “regional bests”— Best in the Northeast, Best in the South, Best in the Midwest, or Best in the West—receive our eight ratings.
-Schools from which we have not received sufficient data to compile a rating for a particular category receive a rating of 60* for that category.
+Our ratings are numerical scores on a scale of 60 to 99 that we give to every school in the book in eight categories: Academics, Admissions Selectivity, Financial Aid, Quality of Life, Professors Interesting, Professors Accessible, Fire Safety, and Green.
+The ratings show how each school measures up on a fixed scale.
+We tally the ratings primarily based on institutional data that we get from schools: some ratings factor in data from our student surveys.
+All schools in our books The Best 389 Colleges and those we designate on our site as Best Value Colleges or "regional bests" —Best Mid-Atlantic, Best Midwest, Best Northeast, Best South, Best Southwest, Best West, Best International—receive our eight ratings.
+Schools from which we have not received sufficient data to compile a rating for a particular category receive a rating of 60* (sixty with an asterisk) for that category.
 See The Princeton Review's College Ratings for more info.